kh3rm/event-bridge-tech-report/README.md

 ### Bridge-side forwarding

-On the backend, the bridge subscribes to the scooter:state:tick-Redis Pub/Sub channel.
+On the backend, the bridge subscribes to the scooter:state:tick-Redis-Pub/Sub channel.
 For every message received on that channel, the bridge forwards the message verbatim to all currently connected frontend WebSocket clients.

 socket/socketBridge.js (backend)